drigil/Procedural-Terrain-Generation/README.md

 One example of the resulting output, where colour is added according to the height of each vertex is provided below.
 (Note that we have used flat shading inside the fragment shader currently as it gives more appealing results.)

-Figure 4: Mesh colored according to different regions, where each region is assigned a different color

 3.2.3 Grass and Trees using instancing